-David B. Lorber, M.D., F.C.C.P., is the consulting physician for Lindblad Expeditions and has been instrumental in helping to create and review our latest health and safety protocols.
+David B. Lorber, M.D., F.C.C.P., is the chief medical officer for Lindblad Expeditions and has been instrumental in helping to create and review our latest health and safety protocols.

 Dr. Lorber was born in Richmond, Virginia, and moved to New Jersey as a child.
 He returned to Virginia to attend the University of Virginia (B.A. in biology with distinction, 1968).
 He then attended the Medical College of Virginia (MCV) for medical school.
 Following his internship and residency in internal medicine at MCV, he became the Parker B. Francis Fellow in Pulmonary Disease at the University of Arizona Medical Center, where he remained post-fellowship as an assistant professor before going into private practice in pulmonary and critical care medicine.